 - Policy-driven charging.
 You can change a customer's network configuration based on their service usage.
 For example, you can track the amount of data that a customer downloads and change their download speed when the amount of usage reaches a threshold amount. - Multiple Services Credit Control (MSCC).
-When multiple services are used within the same user session, ECE can calculate the charge for each service separately. - Server-initiated re-authorization requests.
-Re-authorization requests are typically generated by the network at regular intervals, but you can configure ECE to initiate a re-authorization request when a change occurs in a customer's account or balance data that might cause an in-session even to be charged different. - Advice of Charge (AoC).
-ECE can use AoC to tell a customer about the charge for a service at the beginning of a session, during a session or at the end of a session.
+When multiple services are used within the same user session, ECE can calculate the charge for each service separately.

-Advice of Promotion (AoP).
-ECE can use AoP to notify a customer that a better price could be obtained for the service they are about to use if they use the service at a different time.
+- Server-initiated re-authorization requests.
+The network typically generates reauthorization requests at regular intervals, but you can configure ECE to initiate a reauthorization request when a change occurs in a customer's account or balance data that might cause an in-session event to be charged differently. - Advice of Charge (AoC).
+ECE can use AoC to inform customers about the charge for a service at the beginning or end of a session. - Advice of Promotion (AoP).
+ECE can use AoP to notify customers that they could obtain a better price for the service they are about to use if they use it at a different time.